abeatte/Android-EasterBunny/README.md

 <img src="https://github.com/abeatte/Android-EasterBunny/raw/master/Icon.png" height="200" />

-A Library for laying Easter Eggs
+A Library for laying Easter Eggs.

+Try out the <a href="https://play.google.com/store/apps/details?id=com.artbeatte.easterbunnyapp">sample</a> in the Play Store.

 Simply add this into your code: